How to Paint Good Art: Using the Big Three

 That's how we paint good art.

-The viewer's eyes are automatically drawn to the lighthouse, the focal point.
+The viewer's eyes are automatically drawn to the lighthouse, the main subject.

-Many artists use the rule of thirds, as an easy way to position their subject, the focal point in their paintings.
+Many artists use the rule of thirds, as an easy way to position their subject, the focal point of their paintings.

 It automatically creates a balanced, interesting composition.

-Find out the various techniques of using the rule of thirds.
+Learn various techniques for using the rule of thirds.

 A common way to invite viewers into a landscape painting is to paint a road, a path, a stream or river running up into the painting.

-A good composition will provide a way for the viewer to enter the painting.Provide an entrance.
+A good composition will provide a way for the viewer to enter the painting.Provide an entrance to the painting.

 Start the entrance at the bottom of the painting.